Toggle mobile menu visibility

 • Mean assistive technology correctly identifies the content as a list

-Instead, place the non-list content after your list.
-Or consider using text headings instead of a list.
+Instead, place the non-list content before or after your list.

 Other useful resources